Wabash City Schools Transportation

 A Tradition of Excellence ~ The Apache Way, The Right Way, Every Day

-Wabash City Schools Transportation Department consists of 28 active employees who utilize a fleet of 23 vehicles to transport our students to and from school.
+Wabash City Schools Transportation Department consists of 30 active employees who utilize a fleet of 23 vehicles to transport our students to and from school.
 On any given morning or afternoon, we transport approximately 75% of our student body.
-Ten (10) schools are serviced as we meet the transportation needs of our general education, special education, preschool, alternative school and Heartland Career Center.

-Every school year we provide extra-curricular travel for our athletes, musicians, and academic students.
+Each school year, we provide extra-curricular transportation for our athletes, musicians, and academic students.
 Our drivers are conscientious professionals who go above and beyond to ensure the safety of their passengers and the motorists with whom they share the road.
-Our students are among the best and the brightest.
-They observe safety and behavior rules and they are taught to respect others.

 All bus routes are established by the Transportation Department.
-Parents register students for transportation by completing a Transportation request form.
-Click here to open and download the Transportation Form.
+Parents/Guardians can register students for transportation by completing the online Transportation Request Form and turning it back into the school or Administration Office.

 GENERAL SCHEDULING RULES

 - Keep a consistent transportation schedule for your student.
 Numerous changes in transportation can lead to confusion for the student, school staff and transportation staff.

 - Any changes during the school year must be submitted at least 24 hours prior to taking effect.
 This allows time for routing and notification of parent, bus driver and school.